Ryt Bank vs GXBank 2026: Which Digital Bank is Best for Your Ringgit?

 Apple Pay launched in Malaysia back in August 20221, offering Apple device users more secure and convenient ways to pay in major on and offline stores including Shopee, KFC, McDonald’s, Starbucks, U Mobile, Uniqlo and Watsons.

-In total there are now over 60 Apple Pay countries, with Apple Pay supported by over 10,000 banks and network partners around the world.
+In total there are now more than 90 Apple Pay countries, with Apple Pay supported by over 11,000 banks and network partners around the world.
 In Malaysia, Apple Pay cards are offered through major banks like HSBC and Maybank and non-bank providers like Wise, allowing customers to make mobile payments with their eligible credit and debit cards.
-We’ll look at the which banks support Apple Pay in Malaysia² in full, later.
+We’ll look at which banks support Apple Pay in Malaysia² in full, later.

 Let’s take a quick look at some of the key benefits of Apple Pay so you can weigh up whether or not the service is right for you.